Marta Cienkowska: Political career

 On 23 July 2025 Prime Minister Donald Tusk announced the changes in the cabinet as a result of the cabinet reshuffle in which he announced that Marta Cienkowska would become the new Minister of Culture and National Heritage.
 She was officially inaugurated the next day by President Andrzej Duda.

+In January 2026, Cienkowska oversaw the successful repatriation of the 12th century Polish manuscript the Collectarium of Ląd from the Beinecke Rare Book and Manuscript Library, Yale University.
+The repatriation process started in May 2024, and is part of an initiative that finalized 25 restitutions, and 200 pending cases across 18 nations to recover cultural assets lost and stolen during World War II.